 Domestic Violence Against Men at a Glance

-The issue of domestic violence is not a gender specific crime.
+The issue of San Diego domestic violence vs domestic abuse is not a gender-specific crime.
 In other words, men or women can be a victim.

 According to statistics from the Centers for Disease Control (CDC), 1 in 4 adult U.S. men will experience domestic violence as a victim at some point in their lives.
 Breaking down those numbers, that translates into 3 million men.